Calibration / method of moments - Gali (2015)

 Iterations: 3

-the calculations take substantially longer and we don't get as close to our target as for the linear solution case.
+the calculations take substantially longer and the solution does not get as close to the target as for the linear solution case.
 The parameter values minimising the distance are:

 julia> sol.minimizer2-element Vector{Float64}: